clement-alexandre/TotemBionet/smbionet/SMBIONET.md

-- Put in the constructor smbionet the next IP : localhost
+- Put in the constructor smbionet the next IP : 192.168.1.17